-If a portfolio contains material that indicates unethical, illegal or unprofessional behaviour and unsafe practice (including unsafe cultural practice) covered by the Health Practitioners Competence Assurance Act (HPCA) 2003 or as directed by NCNZ, the assessor will discuss this with the PDRP Coordinator.
-The PDRP Coordinator will then liaise with the Chief Nurse and action will be taken in accordance with Plunket Policy.
+If a portfolio contains material that indicates unethical, illegal, or unprofessional behaviour and unsafe practice (including unsafe cultural practice) covered by the Health Practitioners Competence Assurance Act (HPCA) (2003) or as directed by NCNZ, the assessor will discuss this with the PDRP Coordinator.
+The PDRP Coordinator will then liaise with the Chief Nurse and action will be taken in accordance with Whānau Āwhina Plunket Code of Conduct (2023b).